learn-co-curriculum/phase-1-html-forms/README.md

 The `form` tag's first attribute, `action`, decides where the user information is sent.
 This is typically the URL of a remote server.
-This server will run the Ruby, PHP, Java, C++ code required to store the information the `form` sends.
+This server will run the Ruby, PHP, or Java code required to store the information the `form` sends.

 The second attribute, `method`, sets the _HTTP method_ the browser will use to send the user information to the server.
 You can think of "HTTP method" as being like an envelope type.
-Some envelopes are good for documents, other envelopes are good for confidential letters, others are good for international mail.
+Some envelopes are good for documents, others for confidential letters, and yet others are good for overseas mail.
 The HTTP methods used in a forms are GET and POST.
 You'll learn more about how to choose if you start writing "back-end" code.

 While you won't write the "back-end" code here, we'll describe what you see as a user when an HTML author chooses `GET` versus `POST`.